2019-2020 Grants Awarded*

 ($219 approved)

 The District continues its Model School journey by focusing on students’ social and emotional needs.
 The “Word of Wisdom” vinyl quotes would continue to enhance the school’s culture.
-Vinyl quotes will be installed in each of the building’s bathrooms and the messages will vary.
-The quotes will increase the student’s self-confidence, promote student’s ability to recognize their own strengths and help increase social awareness by showing respect to others.
-The grant objectives are related to social-emotional competencies which lead to increased academic achievements.
+Vinyl quotes will be installed in each of the building’s bathrooms, and the messages will vary.
+The quotes will increase the students' self-confidence, promote their ability to recognize their strengths, and help increase social awareness by showing respect to others.
+The grant objectives are related to social-emotional competencies, leading to increased academic achievements.

 Standardized Testing Breakfast